© dona bozzi

 I am given a second skin to wear under my ankle long black dress, long enough to stumble on it, thus learning to live with the heat of Syria under my layers, out of respect for the Sunni of Syria.

-I say to Anas that I had no clue, before coming down here, of what the Sunni of Syria would be like, other that they were among the People of the East, who came to Italy under the Roman empire to make a glorious melting pot of our Nation: they have a way of life influenced by the Sunnah, interlaced and tinged with a European flavour: under Bab Al Adeed’s rubbles, amongst human detritus, a reporter recounted to have lifted a trembling stone to find Shakespeare’s scattered verses, wondering if the boy under the rubble nearby had been reciting them, interrupted.
+I say to Anas that I had no clue, before coming down here, of what the Sunni of Syria would be like, other that they were among the People of the East, who came to Italy under the Roman empire to make a glorious melting pot of our Nation: they have a way of life influenced by the Sunnah, interlaced and tinged with a European flare: under Bab Al Adeed’s rubbles, amongst human detritus, a reporter recounted to have lifted a trembling stone to find Shakespeare’s scattered verses, wondering if the boy under the rubble nearby had been reciting them, interrupted.
 I tell him that our people must have rubbed off on each other during the centuries, as my Syrian friend on FB calls me “more Syrian than Syrians”

 Every morning, Anas comes to pick me up to drive to different katiba, brigades of fighters under the same umbrella of the FSA, to visit who’s wearing the boots who are doing the work on the ground.